Compliance Information: Life and Health Agents

-Life and health advertising must have the prior approval of the benefiting insurance company before being disseminated.
-Any advertisements approved by the insurer should be used exactly as approved.
+Life and health advertising must have the prior approval of the benefiting insurance company or companies before being disseminated.
+Any advertisements approved by the insurance company should be used exactly as approved.
 See Rule 69B-150.013(10), F.A.C.

 When advertising for life, health or annuity products, if there is a reference in the advertisement to a specific policy feature, interest or bonus rate, premium amount, etc., the name of the insurer issuing the policy needs to be disclosed in the advertisement.
 Furthermore, that insurer needs to approve the advertisement prior to dissemination.
 Making any alterations to an advertisement that has already been approved by the insurer could cause it to no longer be compliant.

 See 69B-150.114, F.A.C.